Larkify/Larkify/README.md

 # Hey, I'm Lark.

 If you'd like to know a bit about me or what I do on GitHub then you've come to the correct place.
 I'm a teenager based in the UK who enjoys creating simple but effective scripts and webpages in a range of languages.
 Some of these include PHP, JavaScript, HTML.
 Python & more.
+Contact me on Discord or by email :)

 ### Statistics